cardano-scaling/hydra/security/RFP.md

 1. Hydra head protocol implementation is immune to API attacks -- out of scope because trusted

 FIXME: split the RFP or give the option to respond partially.
 Ask for a detailed estimation of each of the tasks so that we may choose to not ask for everything.
+FIXME: we want the respondant to explain what kind of analysis they will use for each of the assessments.

 ### Coordinated Hydra Head V1 specification is consistent with the original publication